Desert Fury

 Desert Fury is a 1947 American film noir crime film directed by Lewis Allen, and starring Lizabeth Scott, John Hodiak and Burt Lancaster.
 Its plot follows the daughter of a casino owner in a small Nevada town who becomes involved with a racketeer who was once suspected of murdering his wife.
-The screenplay was written by Robert Rossen and A. I. Bezzerides (uncredited), adapted from the 1947 novel of the same name by Ramona Stewart.
+The screenplay was written by Robert Rossen and A. I. Bezzerides (uncredited), adapted from the 1947 novel Desert Town by Ramona Stewart.
 The picture was produced by Hal Wallis, with music by Miklós Rózsa and cinematography in Technicolor by Edward Cronjager and Charles Lang.

 The film had its world premiere in Salt Lake City in July 1947, and earned mixed reviews from critics.
 In the years since its release, the film has been subject to significant film criticism from scholars and critics for its overtones of homosexuality, particularly in the relationship between two of its central male characters.

 Plot

 Gangster Eddie Bendix and his henchman, Johnny Ryan, arrive in the small mining town of Chuckawalla in northern Nevada, where Eddie hopes to cash in on the local community's gambling trade, which is overseen by the powerful Fritzi Haller, owner of the Purple Sage casino.
 The two men stop at a bridge entering Chuckawalla where Eddie's wife, Angela, died in a car accident.
 Eddie was once involved with Fritzi, but left town under suspicion of causing his wife's fatal car accident.
 At the bridge, they are met by Fritzi's daughter, Paula, who asks them to move their vehicle so she can cross the bridge.
 Paula has just dropped out of college and has returned home.

 Paula finds her relationship with her mother contentious and competitive, and, having felt long pressured by her mother, insists she finally wants to make her own choices.
 Meanwhile, she reunites with her friend, deputy sheriff Tom Hanson, a former rodeo performer who has long been in love with her.
 Impressed by Tom's honesty and character, Fritzi offers to buy Tom a ranch if he proposes to Paula.
 An offended Tom blatantly exposes Fritzi's plot to Paula, enraging Fritzi and furthering the disconnect between her and her daughter.

 While leaving town, Paula encounters Eddie at the bridge, and offers him a ride back to the ranch where he is staying with Johnny.
 Johnny is highly protective of Eddie and antagonistic toward Paula, which becomes clearer as Paula and Eddie develop a romance.
 Paula is fascinated to later learn from Tom that she strongly resembles Eddie's deceased wife, a fact that does not deter her from continuing to pursue Eddie, further driving a rift between Eddie and Johnny, culminating in Eddie cutting ties with him.